I’m giving up more than I should

 James takes a swig of his own drink.
 “Another requirement of Double Os.”

 X downs the rest of his drink and holds out his glass for James to refill.
-James complies and watches him kick it in a matter of seconds.
+James complies and watches him kick it back in a matter of seconds.
 He’s drinking with the desperation of someone trying to forget and James hesitates, wondering if he should say something.
 He isn’t good at this, doesn’t know where the boundaries and the landmines are, but.

 Sometimes this is a question that needs asking—if only because no one has ever asked him, even when he’s clearly tearing apart at the seams.